aidanconnolly/ga-ds829-flex-time-series/README.md

 Before this lesson(s), students should already be able to:

-1. Manipulate data with `pandas`
+- Manipulate data with Pandas.
-2. Create basic data visualizations with Matplotlib and seaborn
+- Create basic data visualizations with Matplotlib and Seaborn.
-3. Define and demonstrate techniques for correlating data points
+- Define and demonstrate techniques for correlating data points.

 ---